knutsoned/bevy_lazy_signals/architecture.md

 A propagator aggregates data from its dependencies.
 For a Computed, the data is merged into its LazySignalsState.
 An Effect may uses its source values to perform some side effects.
 An Action is an Effect but instead of having exclusive world access, it returns a CommandQueue to be evaluated by a LazySignals system when the Action completes.
-It uses Bevy async tasks and is the default method to spawn long running operations.
+It uses Bevy async tasks (bevy_tasks) and is the default method to spawn long running operations.

 The commands returned by an Action as well as the closures passed to Effects may